RandomOrca25/relinker4geo/README.md

 Welcome to the Geogebra Relinker!
 [this is a bypass for the removal of quick links from github]

-you can vist the repository website bellow or directly click the links bellow https://randomorca25.github.io/relinker4geo/
+you can vist the repository website or directly click the links. | Happy bypassing! https://randomorca25.github.io/relinker4geo/

 -- here are some useful links to use --